obonaventure/cnp3/book-2nd/protocols/bgp.rst

 The BGP decision process
 ........................

-Besides the import and export filters, a key difference between BGP and the intradomain routing protocols is that each domain can define is own ranking algorithm to determine which route is chosen to forward packets when several routes have been learned towards the same prefix.
+Besides the import and export filters, a key difference between BGP and the intradomain routing protocols is that each domain can define its own ranking algorithm to determine which route is chosen to forward packets when several routes have been learned towards the same prefix.
 This ranking depends on several BGP attributes that can be attached to a BGP route.

 .. index:: BGP local-preference